robolity/100-days-of-code/log.md

 ### Day 13: January 19, 2017

-**Today's Progress**: Modified the Zumo arduino code so that the encoder values are printed to the LCD.
+**Today's Progress:** Modified the Zumo arduino code so that the encoder values are printed to the LCD.
 I then verified that the encoder readings being split into chars to send via serial are successfully received as char values that when combined match the decimal encoder reading on the robot.

 **Thoughts:** The encoder readings recieved by the simulator are one cycle behind  being read by the robot.
 I need to investigate if there is a way of fixing this.